SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 .. figure:: p_and_s_sum_model.png

-This creates a product model with the following parameters:
+This creates an interaction model with the following parameters:

 .. figure:: p_and_s_sum_model_parameters.png

-As can be seen, the second method has produced a product model with an extra
+As can be seen, the second method has produced an interaction model with an extra parameter: *radius_effective*.
-parameter: *radius_effective*.
 This is the radial distance determining the range of the $S(Q)$ interaction and may, or may not, be the same as the *radius*, in this example, depending on the concentration of the system.
 In other systems, *radius_effective* may depend on the particle form (shape).

-See :ref:`Product_Models` for more information.
+See :ref:`Interaction_Models` for more information.

 Show 1D/2D
 ^^^^^^^^^^